top of page

 Our Sponsors

-We're proud to officially welcome MDS as our Title Sponsor for our first ever Vancouver Exhibition.
+We're proud to officially welcome Mogan Daniels Slager LLP (MDS) as our Title Sponsor for our first ever Vancouver Exhibition.
 The first step towards our Western Canada expansion!

 From our earliest exhibitions to our most ambitious plans today, MDS has been more than a sponsor—they’ve been part of the story.

-Together, we’re laying the foundation for a Western Canadian creative corridor—an artistic ecosystem that spans Saskatoon, Calgary, Vancouver, and beyond.
-A future where emerging artists move freely across cities, exchanging ideas, stories, and communities.
+Firuz, as a member of the MDS team, has followed The 525’s journey from our earliest pop-ups in Saskatoon, recognizing not only the value of arts patronage, but the potential of art to catalyze broader cultural and civic change.
+Together, we’re laying the foundation for a Western Canadian creative corridor: an artistic ecosystem that spans Saskatoon, Calgary, Vancouver, and beyond.
+A future where emerging artists move freely across cities—exchanging ideas, stories, and communities.
 And where organizations like MDS play a central role in making that future possible.

 mds-logo-1408x689-1.png